RED OS: Development history

 Red Soft has been developing GNU/Linux distributions since 2012 as part of a government contract with the Federal Bailiff Service of Russia for the Refinement, Development, Implementation and Maintenance of subsystems of the automated information system of the Federal Bailiff Service.
 In this project, a GosLinux distribution was created with built-in means of protecting unauthorized access information and support for Russian government cryptography, based on CentOS 6, which was a requirement of the FSSP of Russia.
 A pilot implementation of the developed distribution package in the structural divisions of the federal service began in 2013.

 Based on the successful experience of the pilot implementation of GosLinux, in 2014 Red Soft began developing a distribution package under its own name, unrelated to a specific customer — RED OS.
-According to the developers on the official YouTube channel, When developing the distribution, the experience of the global Open Source communities is used.
+According to the developers on the official YouTube channel, when developing the distribution, the experience of the global Open Source communities is used.
 (RedHat/Fedora, openSUSE, Debian/Ubuntu), At the same time, the current international and Russian standards are strictly observed.
 (POSIX, LSB and so on.).
 This is confirmed by the expert council on Russian software of the Ministry of Finance of Russia, consisting of managers.

 26 February 2024 — the release of the RED OS distribution version 8 is announced.
 On 5 May 2025, the release of RED OS 8 for processors with ARM architecture took place.

 Application

 Today, the RED OS distribution is used in many government agencies of the Russian Federation.
 For example, in 2018, more than half of the workstations of the Multifunctional Center for the Provision of State and Municipal Services in the Kursk Region were transferred to the RED OS distribution.

 At the end of 2019, the Ministry of Labor of the Orenburg Region, as part of the import substitution program, fully completed the transition from Windows.
-During the transition, the distribution of the RED OS was installed on 288 workstations.
+During the transition, the distribution of RED OS was installed on 288 workstations.

 On 20 January 2020, it became known that the distribution package would be installed on Huawei Taishan 200 model 2280 servers.
 This decision was preceded by compatibility testing, after which the companies signed cooperation agreements.

 On 23 December 2020, it became known that Rostelecom plans to use the RED OS distribution as its main server system.

 At the end of 2020, the Ministry of Health of the Kaliningrad Region procured 930 automated workstations on the Russian state-owned RED OS distribution for medical organizations, which accounted for almost 20% of all medical personnel jobs.